iworks/omnibus/readme.txt

 1. Search for `PLUGIN_TITLE`.
 1. Click to install.
 1. Activate the plugin.
-1. WooCommerce: Check the configuration by going to WPA > WooCommerce > Settings > Products > Omnibus Directive.
+1. WooCommerce: Check the configuration by going to WPA > WooCommerce > Settings > Omnibus.
 1. LearnPress: Check the configuration by going to WPA > LearnPress > Settings > Courses > Omnibus Directive Settings.

 = 2.
 The easy way =